 However, by this point, my mood was not my usual sunshiny one!
 I was thinking that Melbourne – Australia’s second largest city with 4 million people – was just another big city with an unexciting downtown.
 And why were we spending 3 whole days there?
 It certainly wasn’t charming like Sydney.
 The day was also overcast, filled with thick greyish clouds, which didn’t help my cranky mood.

-I strolled along wide pedestrian pathways lining the beautiful river, passing the Southgate area with tall buildings, restaurants and cafes, and the Melbourne Arts Centre complex.
-I walked under a Parisian style bridge, passing wooden rowing boat sheds as I headed up into the beautiful park area of the Alexandra and Queen Victoria Gardens.
+I strolled along wide pedestrian pathways lining the beautiful river, passing the Southgate area (below) with tall buildings, restaurants and cafes, and the Melbourne Arts Center Complex.
+I walked under a Parisian style bridge, passing wooden rowing boat sheds as I headed up into the beautiful park area of the Alexandra and Queen Victoria Gardens (below).

 Boy, was my first impression of Melbourne way off track.
 I was seeing a whole new city and it was beautiful!
-My funky mood had quickly begun to lift as I crossed the first Yarra River bridge and saw the stunning view.
+My funky mood had quickly begun to lift as I crossed the first Yarra River bridge and saw the stunning view (photo at top).
 As I continued to walk and observe the beauty and interesting sights all around me, I reverted back into my usual default mode of “happy explorer.”
 Yippee, my traveler groove was back on!

 Exploration of Melbourne – One of the World’s Most Liveable Cities

 As I continued to explore Melbourne over the next two days, some with my tour group and some on my own, I fell even further in love with this city.
 In fact, it is consistently ranked as one of the world’s most liveable cities.
-A google search shows that on one of the lists – by the Economist – it has recently and consistently come in as #1!
+A 2016 google search shows that on one of the lists – by the Economist – it has recently and consistently come in as #1!
 So, it’s no surprise that Melbournians are deeply passionate about their city.
+(2021 Update: Melbourne came in at No. 2 in the previous most recent ranking of 140 cities, in 2019, and was crowned the world’s most liveable city for seven years straight until 2017.)

 So what makes Melbourne so cool?
 In addition to the Yarra River, the city is filled with spacious parks and gardens and a fascinating mix of architecture (beautiful old Victorian, modern cutting-edge design, and towering skyscrapers).
 Melbourne also has a vibrant arts and culture scene, including great museums, art galleries and the performing arts.
 There are fashion boutiques, great restaurants, cool bars, and café-filled laneways.
 Colorful vintage trams (free within the city center) ply the downtown streets.